 HUD officials barred from silencing housing opposition

-In recent years, CIR has been on the forefront of legal efforts to protect this fundamental right against meddling bureaucrats and zealous ideologues who have resorted to anti-discrimination laws to stifle speech they deem threatening to their interests.
+Beginning in the 1990s, CIR brought several legal challenges to protect the freedom of speech from meddling bureaucrats and zealous ideologues who resorted to anti-discrimination laws to stifle speech they deemed threatening to their interests.

 The news prompted them to write a letter to the developer and set about making leaflets, speaking at town meetings, and generally protesting the construction.
 Unknowingly, however, they had stepped on a Department of Housing and Urban Development (HUD) regulation, based on the Fair Housing Act, that barred anyone from interfering with efforts to provide housing opportunities for racial minorities or the disabled.